PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

         user01@dev-machine:~$ tar -cf /tmp/payload.tar -C /home/user01 my_app.ipk
         ```

-    - **For a root file system**: Make a TAR file containing the root file system archive from the MBL build artefacts.
+    - **For a root file system**: Make a tar file containing the root file system archive from the MBL build artefacts.

         A symlink to the root file system archive can be found in the build environment at `<mbl_workspace>/build-mbl/tmp-mbl-glibc/deploy/images/<MACHINE>/mbl-console-image-<MACHINE>.tar.xz`